pbrdmn/brd.mn/src/cv.md

 >
 > Wisdom is a marketing, advertising, design and web development studio.
 >
-> * Technical responsibility for Custom PHP/Jquery CMS administration tool
+> * Technical responsibility for Custom administration tool
 > * Migration of websites from hosted LAMP servers to AWS cloud
-> * Liased with clients to establish scope and requirement documentation
+> * Liaised with clients to establish scope and requirement documentation
 > * Produced CMS and E-commerce sites to client specifications
 > * Manage mobile application projects for iOS, Android and Windows
 > * Re-usable email templates coded for EDM software